mcuntz/pyeee/docs/source/userguide.rst

     5. if `distparam==None`, `loc=0` and `scale=1` will be taken;
-    6. `loc` and `scale` are implemented as keywords in :any:`scipy.stats`.
+    6. `loc` and `scale` are implemented as keywords in :mod:`scipy.stats`.
 Other parameters such as for example the shape parameter of the gamma distribution :any:`scipy.stats.gamma` must hence be given first, i.e. `(shape,loc,scale)`.